Veg Fried Rice Recipe, How to Make Fried Rice

 Chinese food is all about the amazing smoky aroma, saucy flavors and the beautiful colors.
 Well-made fried rice is stir fried in a carbon steel or cast iron wok on the highest heat to acquire the unique smoky aroma.
 The right amount of sauces coat the rice with a delicate flavor & transform to a mouth-watering dish.

 Home cooked foods can never beat the flavors of foods served in authentic Chinese restaurants.
 Large woks, large stoves/burners & high heat imparts a natural smoky aroma which cannot be replicated exactly.
 But still it is not viable for many of us to eat out often.

 So this is our favorite go to basic fried rice recipe.
 I also customize it in numerous way so my boys don’t get bored of it.
-Check out the possible variations below.
+Check out the possible variations below, after the stepwise photos.

 If you have precooked grainy (non-mushy) rice, then skip this section completely.
 Most people prefer to use up 1 day old cooked rice or left over rice.
 We don’t eat leftover rice so I always make fried rice with fresh cooked rice.
 I have shown below the way we personally prefer & is guaranteed to give the best results.